 What Exactly is SEO Image Optimization?

-Optimizing your website’s content for search engines is one of the best ways to increase leads, clickthroughs and generate solid online results.
+Optimizing your website’s content for search engines is one of the best ways to increase leads and clickthroughs and generate solid online results.
 However, SEO optimization is most often thrown around when it comes to the static content of your site, meaning service pages, blogs, and other text where industry-related keywords can be introduced.
 But this doesn’t mean your images don’t require a little TLC as well.

 In the simplest of terms, Image SEO is directly related to user experience.
 Ultimately, the better user experience that Google and other engines think your site will provide, the higher up you’ll be in the rankings.
 Additionally, search engine crawlers also read the text behind your images, so this also plays a large role in how well your site ranks.